Best Toys for Cornish Rex

 Physical Exercise Recommendations for Cornish Rex

 Physical activity for Cornish Rex should reflect their very high exercise needs and Males: 8-10 lbs, Females: 5-7 lbs build.
 Daily exercise should include 90-120 minutes of species-appropriate physical activity split across at least three sessions.
 For Cornish Rex, effective exercise includes play sessions and structured play that elevates heart rate without causing overexertion.
-Watch for signs of fatigue: heavy breathing, slowing down, reluctance to continue, or lying down during activity.
+Signs of fatigue to watch for: heavy breathing, slower pace, resistance to continuing, lying down mid-activity.
 Cornish Rex cats with playful, adventurous, intelligent traits often enjoy varied exercise routines over repetitive ones.
 Adjust exercise intensity based on weather conditions, age, and health status.
 Young Cornish Rex cats need shorter, more frequent exercise bouts, while adults can handle longer sustained sessions.
 Senior Cornish Rex benefit from gentle, low-impact activities that maintain mobility without stressing aging joints.

 Social Enrichment for Cornish Rex